prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 ### Configuring the Facebook SDK

-The Facebook SDK is already contained in the starter project, it's loaded asynchronously using a script inside `componentDidMount` of the `App` component.
+The Facebook SDK is already contained in the starter service, it's loaded asynchronously using a script inside `componentDidMount` of the `App` component.
 However, you still need to configure it with the information about your particular app.

 <Instruction>

-*Open the **Dashboard** in the sidebar of your Facebook app and copy the **App ID** as well as the **API Version** into `App.js`.
-Set them as the values for the two constants `FACEBOOK_APP_ID` and `FACEBOOK_API_VERSION` which are defined on top of the file.*
+Open the **Dashboard** in the sidebar of your Facebook app and copy the **App ID** as well as the **API Version** into `App.js`.
+Set them as the values for the two constants `FACEBOOK_APP_ID` and `FACEBOOK_API_VERSION` which are defined on top of the file.

 ![](https://imgur.com/L7b8GCn.png)